Frequently Asked Questions

 5

 Typically, CHIPS Alliance projects are covered by the Apache License 2.0 for code, and OWFa 0.9 for specs.
-The Technical Steering Committee can allow non-Apache/OWFa licensed code into CHIPS Alliance if it meets certain conditions.
-See Chapter 7: “Intellectual Property Policy” of our Technical Charter.
+The Technical Advisory Council can allow non-Apache/OWFa licensed code into CHIPS Alliance if it meets certain conditions.

 6